 *Year2014 Annual International Visitors Arrival Report:

-Singapore, officially the Republic of Singapore, is a sovereign city-state and island country in Southeast Asia.
-According to Singapore Statistics (http://www.singstat.gov.sg/), The country has a total population of 5.47 million people (As of June 2014), of which, about 1.599 million people are foreign-born.
-Singapore is highly diverse, and is well-known around the world to be a multi-racial and multi-cultural society and country.
-The four main groups are Chinese, Malays, Indian and Eurasians.
-Other races and nationalities made up the small minorities.
-This diversity is reflected in the country’s four official languages — English, Malay, Chinese, and Tamil.
-With English Language as the official language of Singapore.
+Singapore is a sovereign city-state and island country in Southeast Asia.
+It is highly diverse and well-known around the world to be a multi-racial and multi-cultural society.
+The four main groups are Chinese, Malays, Hindus and Eurasians.
+Other races and nationalities make up the small minority.
+This diversity is reflected in our country’s four languages – English, Malay, Chinese and Tamil.
+However, English is the official business language of Singapore.

 Transportation and Getting around Singapore